mten21/assn1/assignment1.md

 - M1 and M2 notes will be important for this exercise.
 - Don't change the tests we provide; you may wish to comment some out in order to do incremental work.

+# Marking
+- Marks are allocated for passing all tests (60%) and style/design (40%)
+- We run tests on your code, but do not reveal all our tests.
+You should use Travis to ensure you pass our tests.
+- We may add tests until 2 days before the deadline.
+If you pass tests after that point, you can be confident you have achieved full test marks.

 # Part 1. /10 marks

-Use the template classes from this repository.
+Use the template classes from the bootstrap repo.

 1. Design a `Player` class that represents hockey players.
 Players have some properties you must add:

 - `Position` on a hockey team.
-There are at least four: `Defender, Winger, Centre, Goalie`.
+There are at least four: `Defender, Winger, Centre, Goaltender`.
 - `points` (a point in hockey is a goal or an assist).
 - `name`.